jmcnally17/pacman-old/README.md

 - [HTML5 Canvas](https://www.w3schools.com/html/html5_canvas.asp) as a container for the graphics
 - [GitHub](https://github.com/) for version control

-Also, a huge thank you to [Chris Courses](https://www.youtube.com/c/ChrisCourses) YouTube channel for his tutorial which helped with some of the basic game mechanics.
+A huge thank you to [Chris Courses](https://www.youtube.com/c/ChrisCourses) YouTube channel for his tutorial which helped with some of the basic game mechanics.
 Link to the tutorial video can be found [here](https://youtu.be/5IMXpp3rohQ).

+Another thank you to [Stuart McNally](https://github.com/Stew2134) for remastering all the audio using [Ableton Live 11](https://www.ableton.com/en/live/).

 ## Gameplay